kshychko/ausdigital-nry/docs/1.0/index.md

 ### Validating HOC Proof

-The first step in validating the Merkel-Dag is to check that the proof.json exists and is no larger than MAX_SIZE.
+The first step in validating the Merkle-Dag is to check that the proof.json exists and is no larger than MAX_SIZE.

 For example, assuming the blockchain contains `/ipfs/QmYwAPJzv5CZsnA625s3Xf2nemtYgPpHdWEz79ojWnPbdG/`, the validation begins with: